-Everyone knows Mother’s Day is the day to shower your mom with affection (and maybe take her out for a nice meal).
+Everyone knows Mother’s Day—which in 2023 is Sunday, May 14—is the day to remind your mom just how much you love and appreciate her.
 But just how many people plan to do that each year?
 Here are a few facts and stats about Mother’s Day that might surprise you.

 The woman who first proposed Mother’s Day in 1870 was the same woman who wrote the lyrics to "The Battle Hymn of the Republic."
 After the Civil War, writer Julia Ward Howe suggested a Mother’s Day to recognize peace and protest war.
 She organized annual events in Boston to honor mothers, but despite her work (and her moving “Mother’s Day Proclamation”), nothing official came of her efforts.

-Carnations quickly became the symbol of Mother’s Day (supposedly representing the tears of Mary when Jesus was crucified) when it began in 1914, and soon the floral industry promoted the idea of wearing a red carnation to honor a person’s living mom or a white carnation to honor a mother who had passed.
-Although this tradition has faded, 76 percent of moms are currently hoping to get flowers from their kids or loved ones on this special day.
-Their odds are good—Mother's Day is the number one day for floral sales, and the NRF's survey revealed that a whopping 69 percent of people were planning to buy flowers this year.
+Carnations quickly became the symbol of Mother’s Day (supposedly representing the tears of Mary when Jesus was crucified) when it began in 1914.
+Soon, the floral industry promoted the idea of wearing a red carnation to honor a person’s living mom or a white carnation to honor a mother who had passed.
+Although this tradition has faded, 74 percent of moms are still going to get flowers from their loved ones on this special day.

-Even if fathers might not be the ones driving floral sales on Mother's Day, if there were a monetary competition between the parental appreciation days, mothers would win outright.
-On average, people spend $126 on Father’s Day compared to $172 on Mother’s Day.
-Sorry, Dad.
+If there were a monetary competition between the parental appreciation days, mothers would win outright.
+In 2022, people spent an average of $171.79 on Father’s Day, compared to the $245.76 that people spent on Mother’s Day 2022.
+Sorry, dad.

 This article was originally published in 2017; it has been updated for 2023.